oVirt/ovirt-system-tests/docs/how-it-works/package_management.markdown

 located at:
 `deployment-$SUITE/default/logs/lago.log`.

-2. A packages that the test needs is missing from the `internal_repo`:
+2. A package that the test needs is missing from the `internal_repo`:
     * In `$SUITE/reposync-config.repo`, check that the package is not excluded.
     * In `$SUITE/reposync-config.repo`, If the package's repo has the `includepkgs` filter, check that the packages is on the list.